The installation checklist describes the steps for a basic single-server installation that consists of a server, a database, and at least one agent.

 By default, Deployment Automation provides 5 agent licenses.
 For details on how to assign licenses to agents, see Manage licenses.

-Configure your Deployment Automation system as needed.
+Configure your Deployment Automation system.

 Set up Server Communication, Single Sign-On (SSO), Secure Socket Layer (SSL), File Versioning, Users, Groups, and Roles, as needed for your organization.
 You may need to load additional automation plugins to use in your component processes.